hathora/builder/README.md

 ### Internal state

-The server side state representation.
+The server side representation of a single state instance.

-### Initialize
+### Initialize method

 Returns the initial internal state based on the user context and arguments.